 Mrs. Nicole Vonder Bruegge

-2018-19 begins my twentieth year as an English teacher.
+2019-20 begins my twenty-first year as an English teacher.
 I have taught grades 7 and 9-12 at both public and private middle and high schools.
-I enjoy teaching English II and getting to know my students throughout the year.
+I am passionate about teaching English II and getting to know my students throughout the year.